How software developers can overcome Cross-Cultural Communication mistakes in IT offshoring?

 Select one offshore employee to thoroughly research the company they are going to work with.
 Research what problem the company is trying to solve through their products, how the past and current products (including the software currently being assigned) solve customer problems and are different than past solutions, what kind of problems they want to avoid in their product roll-out, and how customers will interact with the product, among other aspects.

 Another, often missing element is in understanding the client’s vocabulary.
 Each discipline and profession has a particular language.
 What is the corporate lingo?
 The best customer service representatives know how to talk to their customers in a language they understand.
 This is irrespective of crossing cultures.

 2. Create a Training Program to Deliver to the Indian Team

-Based on the research conducted, develop a training module and deliver it to the India team for every project, discipline or delivery to a new customer base.
-This may seem too time consuming and unnecessary at first.
+Based on the research conducted, develop a training module and deliver it to the India team for every project, discipline, or delivery to a new customer base.
+This may seem too time-consuming and unnecessary at first.
 Developers may scoff at this idea thinking they are already experts in their work, and this training is not directly related to their work.
 This attitude can have detrimental effects.
-There have been several cases where the offshoring team was not given access to this critical training, resulting in the client abroad cancelling the job within the first few weeks.
+There have been several cases where the offshoring team was not given access to this critical training, resulting in the client abroad canceling the job within the first few weeks.

 3. Learn Soft-Skills